 - Bending aluminum can be easier than bending other materials.
-This can factor into pricing as well, as it can be less time consuming to install.
+This can factor into pricing as well, as it can be less time-consuming to install.

-- You can list pressure-treated wood, concrete, mortar and other alkaline masonry materials as those to avoid when working with aluminum flashing.
+- You can list pressure-treated wood, concrete, mortar, and other alkaline masonry materials as those to avoid when working with aluminum flashing.
 Aluminum can corrode when interacting with these materials.

 - This really limits the complexity and scope of aluminum flashing projects.

-• Copper flashing is expensive, but it can be worth it Copper is a harder material, especially cold-rolled copper.
+- It can be worth it Copper is a harder material, especially cold-rolled copper.
 This makes it very durable but also increases the price.

 - Copper flashing doesn’t have the same aversion to solder as aluminum, giving it more versatility.

 - While it can’t be used with galvanized steel and doesn’t work well with redwoods and cedar, copper can be used with most other building materials.

-• Copper becomes discolored over time, which is a pro and a con Some people love the “Statue of Liberty” effect, which is the green patina that develops over time on all unpainted copper.
+- Which is a pro and a con Some people love the “Statue of Liberty” effect, which is the green patina that develops over time on all unpainted copper.
 In some instances that color can run and leave stains on wood siding and trim.

 If you have questions about the applications for either aluminum or copper, get in touch today.
 Our material experts are here to help walk you through all of your rolled and sheet metal needs.